B Robotics W

-The Stargate Automated Drilling Rig takes automated drilling to the next level of performance and efficiency.
+The Stargate Automated Hydraulic Drilling Rig takes automated drilling to the next level of performance and efficiency.

 The rig’s long-stroke hydraulic cylinders, which replace the drawworks, are located horizontally in a substructure below the drilling floor, rather than vertically on the mast as the Genesis Rig.

 The only operation necessary for rig up and down is to make/break a connection to a diesel generator.
-The rig’s new design makes possible rig up and down in less than 24 hours.
+The rig’s new design makes possible rig up/down in less than 48 hours.

-It also greatly facilitates rig transportation, reducing the number of loads to just 26 (without camp).
+It also greatly facilitates rig transportation, dramatically reducing the number of loads.
 The Stargate’s components are all self-unloading from trailers and are assembled without a crane or gin pole.
 Workers are never higher than six feet off the ground during rig assembly.

 - Camp is less than half the size of a conventional camp since fewer workers needed.